 Therefore, when implementing or delivering a PMO we recommend narrowing down the focus to a few key areas including:

-- a focus on achieving organisational objectives and requirements.
+- A focus on achieving organizational objectives and requirements.

 This allows you to first establish the basics for improved delivery, and then establish a reputation as a value add driver.
 With that as a baseline you can then define a roadmap for continuous improvement of your PMO.

 We hope you found this complete guide to What is a PMO helpful.
 For additional information please see our other article: 5 Rules for Great PMOs.

 What sets the MI-GSO | PCUBED PMO apart from other PMOs?

 Global Marketing Manager

 No spam, only great things to read in our newsletter.

 We’re committed to your privacy.
 MI-GSO | PCUBED uses the information you provide to us to contact you about our relevant content and services.
 You may unsubscribe from these communications at any time.